BurntSushi/xsv/README.md

 cargo build --release
 ```

-Compilation will probably take 1-2 minutes depending on your machine.
+Compilation will probably take a few minutes depending on your machine.
 The
 binary will end up in `./target/release/xsv`.